The Hartford Insurance Group Inc... Show more

 |---|---|---|

-The Stochastic Oscillator suggests the stock price trend may be in a reversal from a downward trend to an upward trend. of 49 cases where HIG's Stochastic Oscillator exited the oversold zone resulted in an increase in price.
+The RSI Indicator points to a transition from a downward trend to an upward trend -- in cases where HIG's RSI Oscillator exited the oversold zone, of 20 resulted in an increase in price.
 Tickeron's analysis proposes that the odds of a continued upward trend are .

 The Moving Average Convergence Divergence (MACD) for HIG just turned positive on June 11, 2026.
 Looking at past instances where HIG's MACD turned positive, the stock continued to rise in of 51 cases over the following month.
 The odds of a continued upward trend are .